The best angle and direction for solar panels in the UK

 Does the optimum angle change throughout the year?

-The optimum angle for solar panels changes throughout the year because of the sun's shifting position relative to the Earth.
+The optimum angle for solar panels changes throughout the year because of the sun's shifting position relative to your home.

 Black solar panels on a house's roof in the UK, blue sky in background, bar chart on the right hand side showing lower energy bills after getting solar